Natasha-Warder/MCA-2024/README.md

 # Week 3

-### Comparing MusicXML elements to MEI elements
+### Comparing MusicXML and MEI elements

 #### Note element
-for MusicXML The <note> element includes attributes like <pitch>, <duration>, <type>, and <accidental>.
-It is designed to represent musical notes clearly, specifying both pitch and rhythmic values.
+for MusicXML the <note> element includes attributes like <pitch>, <duration>, <type>, and <accidental>.
+It is designed to represent musical notes, specifying pitch and rhythmic values clearly.
 Whereas, for MEI The <note> element in MEI is more flexible, using attributes like pname, oct, and dur.
 MEI also supports richer metadata for notational details.

 #### Part element
-MusicXML: The <part> element contains a sequence of measures and is used to delineate different voices or instruments in a score.
-MEI: The <staff> element (often analogous to a part) in MEI may have multiple measures and can include additional context about the performance, instrumentation, and more.
+for MusicXML the <part> element contains a sequence of measures and is used to delineate different voices or instruments in a score.
+Whereas, for MEI The <staff> element in MEI may have multiple measures and can include additional context about the performance, instrumentation, and more.

 #### Measure element
-MusicXML: The <measure> element contains <attributes> and <note> elements, clearly outlining the structure of the music, including time signatures and key signatures.
-MEI: In MEI, a <measure> is also a container for <note> elements and can include <attributes>.
+for Music XML the <measure> element contains <attributes> and <note> elements, clearly outlining the structure of the music, including time signatures and key signatures.
+Whereas for MEI, a <measure> is also a container for <note> elements and can include <attributes>.
 However, it uses a more abstract approach for structural elements, allowing for varied representations.

+#### Attributes Employed in Each Standard

+#### Implications of Differences